peasy/peasy-js-samples/README.md

 ### Application Walkthrough

-This walkthrough will cover creating a customer, category, product, and placing an order on behalf of the new customer.
-Further, you will ship an order and see how it affects inventory as well.
+[This walkthrough](https://github.com/peasy/peasy-js-samples/wiki/Application-Walkthrough) covers creating a customer, category, product, and placing an order on behalf of the new customer.
+Further, it will cover submitting and shipping an order to see how it affects inventory.

 ### Mongodb Configuration